skanda-vasishta/portfolio/README.md

-# Just building a lil personal website, was probably overdue.
+# Just building a personal website, was probably overdue.